-- Use a high heat setting for drying heavyweight items, such as towels and work clothes. - Use a medium heat setting for drying mediumweight items, such as sheets, underwear, permanent press clothes, and some knits. - Use a low or extra low heat setting for drying lightweight items such as lingerie, blouses, dresses, and some knits.
+- Use a high heat setting for drying heavyweight items, such as towels and work clothes. - Use a medium heat setting for drying mediumweight items, such as sheets, underwear, permanent press clothes, and some knits. - Use a low heat setting for drying lightweight items such as lingerie, blouses, dresses, and some knits.